emilyshewcraft/emilyshewcraft/README.md

 - 👋 Hi, I’m @emilyshewcraft
 - 👀 I’m interested in data analytics.
 I have a strong background in accounting and finance, but I am enthusiastic about opportunities in a number of sectors.
-- 🌱 I’m currently learning Python (pandas, matplotlib, and other libraries).
-Up next: SQL.
+- 🌱 I’m currently learning SQL.
 - 📫 How to reach me: on LinkedIn or by email.
 See contact info in my bio.

 <!---